BrainStormYourWayIn/sierra/README.md

 ```
 Of course, you can also define the functions in separate files and import it

 The directory structure needs to be sorted out first before running this.
 Run the code in `templates/`.
-In Sierra, the HTML and CSS files are automatically named `index.html` and `style.css` in the working directory, which will be sorted in the next release.
+In Sierra, the HTML and CSS files are automatically named `index.html` and `style.css` in the working directory, so you need to run `os.rename()`

 ________________________________